showlab/WorldGUI/README.md

   <h1 align="center">Computer-Using Thinker: <br>Your Fully-Automated Desktop GUI Agent with Critical Thinking</h1>
 </div>

-<h4 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h4>
+<h4 align="center"> If you find our project useful, please consider giving it a star ⭐ on GitHub for our latest update.</h4>

 <div align="center" style="margin:0">
   <!-- <img style="width: 70%" src="./assets/guithinker-logo.png"> -->